Sokolowski v. Digital Gold: Case Files

 Steve Sokolowski

 On January 2, 2025, Steve and Christopher Sokolowski began their quest to recover their life savings from the fraudulent cryptocurrency companies and individuals who deceived them in 2022.
-While they are no longer rich because the defendants took their money, the advent of powerful AI systems has leveled the playing field for whose who cannot afford an attorney.
+Now, they are fighting to eliminate the Digital Gold rot that has spread far from Bitcoin to Wall Street and Big Law.
+While they are no longer rich because the defendants took their money and sabotaged their business, the advent of powerful AI systems has leveled the playing field for whose who cannot afford an attorney.
 The battle has expanded into multiple districts and multiple battles, with the Sokolowskis as both plaintiffs and defendants in the expanding litigation web.
 This site chronicles their battle, case by case.

-The song Atlas In The Junkyard was inspired by Digital Currency Group, Silbert, Moro, the Genesis Debtors' Litigation Oversight Committee, and Selendy Gay.
+The song Atlas In The Junkyard was inspired by Digital Currency Group, Silbert, Moro, the Genesis Debtors' Litigation Oversight Committee, Jefferies, Andrew Glantz, Jennifer Selendy, and Vincent Falco.

 Court Documents